Monday, June 9, 2008

 Something that attracts, especially with the promise of pleasure or reward: allurement, come-on, enticement, inducement, invitation, lure, seduction, temptation.
 Something that leads one into a place or situation from which escape is difficult: lure, snare, trap.
 To excite (another) by exposing something desirable while keeping it out of reach: tantalize, tease.

-the BAIT is:
+the BAIT

 Any decision to undertake a design activity ( independent of the inevitability of broke-dom) often starts with an 'idea', a design 'instinct' that starts tingling oft a mere suggestion, while the brain sparking possibilities, gears up for the adrenalin, turning stray opportunity into a great design.
 And that which ignites, is DESIGN BAIT.